christophsax/seasonal/README.md

 OS-X][os-x].

 Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on a Unix system) to the desired location in your file system.

+#### Telling R where to find X-13

 Next, you need to tell *seasonal* where to find the binary executables of X-13ARIMA-SEATS, by setting the specific environmental variable `X13_PATH`.
 This may be done during your active session in R:

     Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")